Outdoor games and game exercises for teaching the elements of volleyball in the dhow. Outdoor games with volleyball elements Exercise “Find me”

 "Caught!"

-They return back.
+They come back.

 "Flying Ball"

-Look, don't miss!
+Look, don't miss it!

-Hold it, catch it
+Hold him, catch him

-And throw me again.
+And throw it to me again.

 "Colorful balls"

-Held in a group room.
+Conducted in a group room.

 Educator.